Structure of British Sport

 The aim is to offer everyone the chance to improve their skills

-- foundation - young people are taught P.E. and learn
+- Foundation - Young people are taught P.E. and learn

-basic sports skills
+basic sports skills.

-- participation - everyone can take part in the
+- Participation - Everyone can take part in the

-sport of their choice
+sports of their choice.

-- performance - those interested have the chance to
+- Performance - Those interested have the chance to

-improve their sporting ability
+improve their sporting ability.

-- excellence - talented performers can develop sporting
+- Excellence - Talented performers can develop sporting

 Sports Equity